bredelings/BayesianEstimatorSelfing/README.md

 that selfing is the _only_ source of decreased heterozygosity.

-The model of non-selfing inbreeding assumes that two alleles from the first two outbred ancestors of a selfed individual have probability f of being identical, and probability (1-f) of being drawn independently from the gene pool.
+The model of non-selfing inbreeding assumes that two alleles from the first two outbred ancestors of a selfed individual have probability `f` of being identical, and probability $(1-f)$ of being drawn independently from the gene pool.
 No mechanism is specified for this inbreeding coefficient.
 It is simply assumed to result from some genealogical process that happens effectively instantaneously on the time-scale of